Learning Outcomes

 Key Term: Success Fee

-An additional fee payable to the solicitor under a CFA if the case is successful, usually expressed as a percentage of base costs.
+An additional fee payable to the solicitor under a CFA if the case is successful, expressed as a percentage uplift on base costs, and subject to statutory caps.

 Structure and Operation of CFAs